Akamai Technologies (NASDAQ:AKAM) Updates Q3 2022 Earnings Guidance

-Akamai Technologies (NASDAQ:AKAM – Get Rating) updated its third quarter 2022 earnings guidance on Wednesday.
+Akamai Technologies (NASDAQ:AKAM – Get Rating) issued an update on its third quarter 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $1.21-$1.26 for the period, compared to the consensus earnings per share estimate of $1.29.
 The company issued revenue guidance of $868.00 million-$883.00 million, compared to the consensus revenue estimate of $900.48 million.
 Akamai Technologies also updated its FY 2022 guidance to $5.19-$5.37 EPS.

-In other Akamai Technologies news, CTO Robert Blumofe sold 5,000 shares of the business’s stock in a transaction dated Friday, August 12th.
-The shares were sold at an average price of $94.25, for a total transaction of $471,250.00.
-Following the completion of the transaction, the chief technology officer now directly owns 14,835 shares of the company’s stock, valued at approximately $1,398,198.75.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-1.70% of the stock is currently owned by company insiders.
+In other Akamai Technologies news, CTO Robert Blumofe sold 5,000 shares of the stock in a transaction dated Friday, August 12th.
+The stock was sold at an average price of $94.25, for a total transaction of $471,250.00.
+Following the completion of the sale, the chief technology officer now directly owns 14,835 shares in the company, valued at approximately $1,398,198.75.
+The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Company insiders own 1.70% of the company’s stock.

 Institutional Trading of Akamai Technologies

-Institutional investors have recently made changes to their positions in the stock.
-Ancora Advisors LLC lifted its stake in Akamai Technologies by 103.3% during the first quarter.
-Ancora Advisors LLC now owns 250 shares of the technology infrastructure company’s stock valued at $25,000 after purchasing an additional 127 shares during the last quarter.
-Covestor Ltd lifted its stake in Akamai Technologies by 50.1% during the first quarter.
-Covestor Ltd now owns 635 shares of the technology infrastructure company’s stock valued at $76,000 after purchasing an additional 212 shares during the last quarter.
-Quantbot Technologies LP acquired a new stake in Akamai Technologies during the first quarter valued at approximately $105,000.
-Fairfield Bush & CO. acquired a new stake in Akamai Technologies during the first quarter valued at approximately $107,000.
-Finally, Sequoia Financial Advisors LLC acquired a new stake in Akamai Technologies during the first quarter valued at approximately $203,000.
-91.05% of the stock is owned by institutional investors and hedge funds.
+Several large investors have recently made changes to their positions in the company.
+Ancora Advisors LLC lifted its position in Akamai Technologies by 103.3% in the 1st quarter.
+Ancora Advisors LLC now owns 250 shares of the technology infrastructure company’s stock valued at $25,000 after acquiring an additional 127 shares in the last quarter.
+Covestor Ltd lifted its position in shares of Akamai Technologies by 50.1% during the 1st quarter.
+Covestor Ltd now owns 635 shares of the technology infrastructure company’s stock worth $76,000 after buying an additional 212 shares in the last quarter.
+Quantbot Technologies LP bought a new position in shares of Akamai Technologies during the 1st quarter worth approximately $105,000.
+Fairfield Bush & CO. bought a new position in shares of Akamai Technologies during the 1st quarter worth approximately $107,000.
+Finally, Sequoia Financial Advisors LLC bought a new position in shares of Akamai Technologies during the 1st quarter worth approximately $203,000.
+92.23% of the stock is currently owned by institutional investors and hedge funds.

 Akamai Technologies Company Profile